Emblems and insignia

 Overview

-There are a number of small emblems and insignia which recipients wear either on a specified medal ribbon or directly on their uniform or coat.
+There are a number of small emblems and insignia that recipients wear either on a specified medal ribbon or directly on their uniform or coat.
 They are generally awarded for gallantry or distinguished service.
-The most common are the Mention in Despatches which is a bronze oak leaf, the Queen's Commendation for Brave Conduct, a silver laurel leaf, and the Queen's Commendation for Valuable Service in the Air, also a bronze oak leaf.
+The most common are the Mention in Despatches, which is a bronze oak leaf, the Queen's Commendation for Brave Conduct, a silver laurel leaf, and the Queen's Commendation for Valuable Service in the Air, also a bronze oak leaf.
 The Queen's Commendations for Brave Conduct and for Valuable Service in the Air are also available to civilians who are awarded a lapel badge in lieu of the medal ribbon emblem.

 In 1999, New Zealand replaced these British awards with distinctively New Zealand awards.
 The Mention in Despatches was replaced by the New Zealand Gallantry Medal.
 Acts of gallantry which prior to 1999 would have been recognised by the Queen's Commendation for Brave Conduct and the Queen's Commendation for Valuable Service in the Air are now recognised by the New Zealand Gallantry Medal.
 The equivalent acts of bravery are now recognised by the New Zealand Bravery Medal.